FlowerStake/reef-data-for-reefaq.io/README.md

 Get data from Reef Chain to be used on reefaq.io staking calculator

-Made with ❤️ frrom FlowerStake by Jimi Flowers
+Made with ❤️  from https:://flowerstake.io (by Jimi Flowers) to https://reefaq.io

 ## Install